Lusatia

-Lusatia (/luːˈseɪʃiə, -ʃə/; Lausitz /de/; Łużyce /pl/; Łužica /hsb/; Łužyca /dsb/; Lužice /cs/), otherwise known as Sorbia, is a region in Central Europe, territorially split between Germany and Poland.
+Lusatia, (Note: English: /luːˈseɪʃ(i)ə/ loo-SAY-sh(ee-)ə; Lausitz /de/; Łużyce /pl/; Łužica /hsb/; Łužyca /dsb/; Lužice /cs/.) otherwise known as Sorbia, is a region in Central Europe, territorially split between Germany and Poland.
 Lusatia stretches from the Bóbr and Kwisa rivers in the east to the Pulsnitz and Black Elster rivers in the west, and is located within the German states of Saxony and Brandenburg and the Polish voivodeships of Lower Silesia and Lubusz.
 Major rivers of Lusatia are the Spree and the Lusatian Neisse, which defines the border between Germany and Poland.
 The Lusatian Mountains of the Western Sudetes separate Lusatia from Bohemia (Czech Republic) in the south.
 Lusatia is traditionally divided into Upper Lusatia, the hilly southern part, and Lower Lusatia, the flat northern part.

-The areas east and west along the Spree in the German part of Lusatia are home to the Slavic Sorbs, one of Germany’s four officially recognized indigenous ethnic minorities.
+The areas east and west along the Spree in the German part of Lusatia are home to the Slavic Sorbs, one of Germany's four officially recognized indigenous ethnic minorities.
 The Upper Sorbs inhabit Saxon Upper Lusatia, and the Lower Sorbs Brandenburgian Lower Lusatia.
 Upper and Lower Sorbian are spoken in the German parts of Upper and Lower Lusatia respectively, and the signage there is mostly bilingual.

 Tacitus states that this entire region was part of Germania and that in and before the second century was populated by Germanic tribes.
 From the seventh century Slavs began migrating into this region.
 Subsequently it has been ruled variously by Germany, Poland, Bohemia, and Hungary.

 The Lusatian Lake District is Europe's largest artificial lake district.
 The village of Herrnhut (Ochranow) is the seat of the Moravian Church.
 Muskau Park in Bad Muskau (Mužakow) and Łęknica is a UNESCO World Heritage Site.
 The Tropical Islands Resort, a large water park housed in a former airship hangar that is the biggest free-standing hall in the world, is located in the north of Lusatia.
 The closest international airport to Lusatia is Dresden Airport in Klotzsche (Kłóčow).

 The largest Lusatian city is Cottbus (Chóśebuz), with nearly 100,000 inhabitants.
 Other notable towns are the former members of the Lusatian League: the German/Polish twin towns of Görlitz (Zhorjelc) and Zgorzelec, Bautzen (Budyšin), Zittau (Žitawa), Lubań, Kamenz (Kamjenc), and Löbau (Lubij)), as well as Żary, the German/Polish twin towns of Guben (Gubin) and Gubin, Hoyerswerda (Wojerecy), Senftenberg (Zły Komorow), Eisenhüttenstadt (Pśibrjog), and Spremberg (Grodk).

 Etymology

 The name derives from the Sorbian word łužicy meaning "swamps" or "water-hole", Germanized as Lausitz.
-Lusatia is the Latinized form which spread in the English and Romance languages area.
+In early medieval sources, written in Latin, various forms were recorded, designating Slavic Lusatians and their region.
+Thus, Widukind's Chronicle (10th century) mentions Lusiki, while Thietmar's Chronicle (11th century) mentions Lusici or Lusizi, and also Luzici or Luidizi.
+In time, various forms, such as Lusatia, and other similar variations became common in Latin, and later entered into the English terminology.